hashicorp/action-setup-enos/README.md

 In order to use the `action-setup-enos` action and download the `enos` CLI, your repo needs to have a Github secret containing a token with `repo` scope.
 If your repo is already integrated with CRT, your `ELEVATED_GITHUB_TOKEN` should be sufficient for this.
 The only additional step is to ensure that your service account user associated with this token has read access to both the `action-setup-enos` [repo](https://github.com/hashicorp/action-setup-enos) and the `enos` [repo](https://github.com/hashicorp/enos).
 Reach out to the team on Slack in #team-quality to get your user added to both repos.

+**Note:** This token must also be "authorized" to the HashiCorp org via SSO.
+To do this, you would need to log in to Github as the service account user associated with the token, and follow [these instructions](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).

 ### `setup-terraform` GitHub Action

 The `enos` CLI requires the `terraform` binary to be in the default `PATH`.
 Install the Terraform CLI using `setup-terraform` GitHub